 Accessing dental treatment in the public system

-The majority of WA families rely on two public dental programs:
+The majority of families rely on two public dental programs:

 The Child Dental Benefits Schedule (CDBS) provides free or partially subsidised general dental and a few major dental services for kids age 2 -17 that meet